-The Group's exposure to the risk of changes in market rate relates primarily to the Group's sales and purchases which are denominated in United States dollar with Euro zone currencies comprising a lesser extent.
+The Group's exposure to the risk of changes in market rate relates primarily to the Group's sales and purchases which are mainly denominated in United States dollar and, to a lesser extent, Euro zone currencies.
 Certain production and operating overheads of the Group's production facilities in Mainland China are denominated in RMB.
-Due to the fact that the Hong Kong dollar is pegged to the United States dollar, the Group's exposure to foreign currency risk in United States dollar is low.
+Due to the fact that the Hong Kong dollar is pegged to the United States dollar, the Group's exposure to foreign currency risk regarding United States dollar is low.

-The following table demonstrates the sensitivity of certain trade and other receivables, cash and cash equivalents and trade and other payables which are denominated in RMB and Euro at the end of the reporting period to a reasonably possible change in the respective exchange rates, with all other variables held constant, of the Group's profit before tax and equity (due to changes in the fair value of monetary assets and liabilities, including trade and other receivables, cash and cash equivalents and trade and other payables).
+The following table demonstrates the sensitivity of certain trade and other receivables, cash and cash equivalents, bank and other borrowings and trade and other payables which are denominated in RMB and Euro at the end of the reporting period to a reasonably possible change in the respective exchange rates, with all other variables held constant, of the Group's profit before tax and equity (due to changes in the fair value of monetary assets and liabilities, including trade and other receivables, cash and cash equivalents and trade and other payables).